 To book this tour:

-3. Finally, enter your credit/debit card details and make the payment.
+- Finally, enter your credit or debit card details and complete the payment.

-4. Our team will contact you shortly to reconfirm your payment and give you more information.
+- Our team will contact you shortly to confirm your payment and send you more information.

-Cusco mornings can be cold, while Aguas Calientes is warmer and more humid, dress in layers and pack smart in a small daypack.
+Cusco mornings can be cold, while Aguas Calientes is warmer and more humid, so dress in layers and pack smart in a small daypack.

 Vistadome Observatory Machu Picchu Day Trip - Travel Information